Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Tenderness and kindness are not signs of weakness and despair, but manifestations of strength and resolution."
+> "When you are able to employ your will always for constructive purposes, you become the controller of your destiny."
-> — **Kahlil Gibran**
+> — **Paramahansa Yogananda**

 ---